pivotal/docs-tap/app-sso/how-to-guides/app-operators/secure-spring-boot-workload.hbs.md

 # Secure a Spring Boot workload

-This topic tells you how to secure a sample Spring Boot `Workload` with Application Single Sign-On (commonly called AppSSO), which runs on Tanzu Application Platform (commonly called TAP).
+This tutorial tells you how to secure a sample Spring Boot `Workload` with Application Single Sign-On (commonly called AppSSO), which runs on Tanzu Application Platform (commonly called TAP).